ProWomanProLife

 (As an aside, note that Dr. Parker is making the peculiar and weak claim that the supposed inevitability of a premature child’s death means that he or she is not a “person.”
 At the risk of spoiling a future blog post that I will write on this statement and Dr. Parker’s similarly cringe-worthy “analysis”, let me state unequivocally right now that, if the inevitability of death is grounds for denying the preborn child personhood, then no living human is a person, since we will all eventually die.
 Dr. Parker is arguing in this section that life does not begin at conception and, by extent, that the human fetus is neither alive nor valuable.
 He is arguing this on the grounds that the child’s viability and survival are still in question.
 Let me simply ask this question: How can someone die if they are not alive?
 Rest assured, I shall return to this tragic—dare I say, non-viable—line of reasoning in a future blog post.)

 At first glance, his comments seem persuasive.
 Dr. Parker is a doctor, after all.
 In fact, he is an ob-gyn.
 Surely he, of all people, can be trusted.
-Surely he, of all people, will speak the truth.
+Surely he, of all people, will know the truth on matters of healthcare.

 But, for Dr. Parker, the truth seems to be irrelevant.
 This may seem unnecessarily harsh; however, as someone who cares deeply and personally for actual truth, I think the severity of my critique is justified because of how verifiably untrue Dr. Parker’s claims are.

 As it so happens, I have looked into viability before, and so I knew with certainty that Dr. Parker’s claim that no child born at twenty-two weeks can ever be viable is demonstrably untrue.
 Premature children born before twenty-two weeks have survived with medical assistance.
 For many years, the youngest recorded preemie was James Elgin Gill, a Canadian man born in 1988.
 He was born at a mere 21 weeks and 5 days, setting a record as the world’s most premature baby.
-However, USA Today reported in 2017 that a new record was set by a baby girl who was born at just 21 weeks and 4 days.
+However, in 2017, USA Today reported that a new record was set by a baby girl who was born at just 21 weeks and 4 days.
 And then there is Amilia Taylor, born in 2006 in the United States at just 21 weeks and 6 days.

 Each of these individuals—born before twenty-two weeks gestation—is living proof that Dr. Parker’s seemingly reliable statements and bold declarations of “cannot”, “will not”, and “not ever” are little more than reckless overstatements that he made to support his pro-abortion position about “viability”.
-With a simple Google search that took me less than two minutes, I was able to find three cases that contradict Dr. Parker’s assertions and demonstrate that premature children born before twenty-two can, in fact, survive outside of the womb with medical support.
+With a simple Google search that took me less than two minutes, I was able to find three cases that contradict Dr. Parker’s assertions and demonstrate that premature children born before twenty-two weeks can, in fact, survive outside of the womb with medical support.
 And yet, because Dr. Parker is a doctor, his falsehoods carry an air of reliability and professionalism, and have been dispersed en masse to the public.
 I am grieved by the knowledge that there are likely now hundreds and thousands of individuals around the world who have innocently placed their trust in Dr. Parker, expecting to receive the truth, and, through no fault of their own, have accepted his flagrant falsehoods as scientific facts.

 This was not the only factual inaccuracy in Dr. Parker’s book.
 Contradictions abound.
 Take, for instance, Dr. Parker’s discussion of pro-life legislative measures that have recently been enacted in the United States.
 On page 146, Dr. Parker writes: